Step Back in Time: The Definitive Collection: Background and content

-Near the end of April 2019, Minogue hinted at a greatest hits release by sharing content from her music video for "Step Back in Time" on social media.
-In addition, a countdown was added to her official website, which was set to end on May 3, but finished a day earlier.
-Following the countdown, the website displayed the album's slogan: "Pop Precision Since 1987".
-She announced the album, Step Back in Time: The Definitive Collection, on her website, with pre-orders available the same day.
+In late April 2019, Minogue began hinting at a forthcoming greatest hits release by sharing footage from the music video for "Step Back in Time" on social media.
+A countdown subsequently appeared on her official website, initially set to end on 3 May but concluding one day early.
+When the countdown ended, the site displayed the album's slogan, “Pop Precision Since 1987”.
+Minogue formally announced the compilation, Step Back in Time: The Definitive Collection, the same day, with pre-orders made available immediately.

-The album was planned to coincide with Minogue's 30th career anniversary, as well as her appearances at Glastonbury Festival, Brighton Pride, and other summer festivals that year.
-It is Minogue's fifth greatest hits collection, after Greatest Hits (1992), Hits + (2000), Ultimate Kylie (2004), and The Best of Kylie Minogue (2012).
-Its title originates from her 1990 single of the same name, and it is her first compilation release with BMG Rights Management.
+The release was designed to coincide with Minogue’s 30th career anniversary and her scheduled appearances at the Glastonbury Festival, Brighton Pride, and other summer events.
+It is her fifth greatest hits compilation, following Greatest Hits (1992), Hits + (2000), Ultimate Kylie (2004), and The Best of Kylie Minogue (2012).
+(Note: Sources:) Its title is derived from her 1990 single of the same name and marks her first compilation with BMG Rights Management.

-The album's original content consists of forty-two songs chosen from Minogue's singing career beginning in 1987; all tracks are arranged in an unchronological order.
-The first disc includes an unreleased track titled "New York City", which was recorded during the sessions for Minogue's fourteenth studio album Golden (2018).
-The song "Breathe" appears on disc one between "2 Hearts" and "Red Blooded Woman" on the deluxe edition, whereas "New York City" appears as the final song on disc two as a hidden track.
-This track order is also followed by the cassette and digital versions of the original release, with the exception of "New York City".
-Some tracks from Minogue's discography were omitted from the album's original release, which sparked criticism; as a result, a third disc contains eight additional songs from her catalogue, as well as a megamix of Minogue's work lasting more than 40 minutes.
+The album features forty-two tracks spanning Minogue’s career since 1987, arranged in a non-chronological order.
+The first disc includes an unreleased recording, "New York City", originally produced during the sessions for her fourteenth studio album, Golden (2018).
+On the deluxe edition, the track "Breathe" appears on disc one between "2 Hearts" and "Red Blooded Woman", while “New York City” is included as a hidden final track on disc two.
+This sequencing is retained on the cassette and digital editions, with the exception of “New York City”.

+Several tracks from Minogue's catalogue were omitted from the original version, prompting criticism.
+In response, a third disc was issued featuring eight additional songs and a megamix running more than forty minutes.